Salvadoran president declares emergency without OK from congress, sparking controversy

 But Bukele, who swept to the presidency last year with an outsider candidacy, maintained he was well within his rights.
 "All presidents in the democratic history of our country have had the power to declare a state of emergency and have exercised it, without legislative approval," he wrote in a post on Twitter on Sunday.
 "Will a president be prevented for the first time from exercising that vital power?"

 "What would an autocrat do if Congress did not pass a law on his behalf?
 I would issue a decree.
-This has just been done by the young Salvadoran leader (Nayib Bukele) with a state of emergency.
+This has just been done by the young Salvadoran leader (Nayib Bukele) with the state of emergency.
 Another serious setback," José Vivanco, executive director for the Americas for U.S.-based Human Rights Watch, wrote on Twitter.
+In recent days, Salvadorans in the capital have protested measures taken during the quarantine, which they say have led to job losses.
+To avoid breaking social distancing rules, they voice their discontent by banging pots, honking the horns of their vehicles and playing loud music.

+Fabricio Benitez, a 26-year-old musician who lives with his parents and sister on the outskirts of San Salvador, said that his father, a soil engineer, lost his job a month ago after his company's operations were affected by the pandemic.
+"We are subsisting on fairly scarce funds and we have not benefited in any way from government programs," Benitez said on Friday as he played the Salvadoran national anthem on his viola.

 - READ MORE ON: